mlamare/Ted-Talk/README.md

 usually in the form of short, powerful talks.TED began in 1984 as a conference where Technology, Entertainment and Design converged,and today covers almost all topics — from science to business to global issues — in more than 110 languages.
 Meanwhile, independently run TEDx events help share ideas in communities around the world.(https://www.ted.com/)

 ## Organization of Notebooks:
+Data - ted_main.csv - data for project

 EDA - parsing and cleaning data as well as making data vizualiations of findings

 Modeling - includes all machine learning with SciKit Learn

-Data
--ted_main.csv - data for project